Learning to Drive a Manual

 get started, have someone who has a vehicle equipped with manual

 transmission drive you to a large flat vacant parking lot.
-Be certain to have
+Be certain

 your friend in the passenger's seat to provide supervisor when you